Baseball And Fastpitch Softball Pitching Lessons

 - Snap your wrist down at release

-If you are learning or doing any of these, you will throw mainly with your arm.
+If you are learning any of these, you will throw mainly with your arm.
 You will not throw as hard as you should, your control will suffer and you will put much more stress on your shoulder and elbow.
-The last few years we are seeing more and more arm injuries and Tommy John surgeries, as young as 11 years old.
-This is mainly because most baseball pitchers are being taught the wrong pitching cues like the ones above.
+The last few years we are seeing many more arm injuries and Tommy John surgeries, as young as 11 years old, mainly because most baseball pitchers are being taught the wrong pitching cues like the ones above.
 Learn how the best pitchers use their body, the difference is amazing.

 In FASTPITCH SOFTBALL these are the worst pitching cues that are being taught to almost every player.
 These also makes you throw the ball mainly with your arm:

 - Faster arm circle for more speed